Tiny Planets: Broadcast

+Tiny Planets was screened on ITV in the United Kingdom from 10 June 2001 to 20 July 2005.

+In the United States, it was broadcast from April 1, 2002 to April 9, 2006 on Noggin, originally in 5-minute segments and later in half hour compilations.

-Tiny Planets was shown on ITV in its country of origin, the UK.
-On December 1, 2002, the original version with English graphics premiered on Noggin in the United States as 5-minute segments between the shows, and it was expanded to a 30-minute show in early June 2004, and was shown on Noggin until April 9, 2006.
-It also aired on ABC in Australia, K-T.V.
-World in South Africa, BFBS in Germany as well as Belize, Falkland Islands, Gibraltar and Bosnia and Herzegovina, TV3 in New Zealand, Kids Central in Singapore, JimJam in Malta, e-Junior in the Emirates, TVB Pearl in Hong Kong as well as Macau, Family Channel and CBC in Canada.
-Localized versions were aired on Super RTL in Germany, NRK in Norway, HRT in Croatia, NHK in Japan, UBC Kids in Thailand, SBS in Korea, Astro Ria in Malaysia, Spacetoon in Indonesia, Italia 1 in Italy, Discovery Kids in Latin America, Televisa in Mexico and Minika Çocuk in Turkey.
+It also aired in several other countries around the world, including ABC in Australia, K-T.V.
+World in South Africa, BFBS in Germany as well as Belize, the Falkland Islands, Gibraltar and Bosnia and Herzegovina, TV3 in New Zealand, Kids Central in Singapore, JimJam in Malta and Poland, e-Junior in the Emirates, TVB Pearl in Hong Kong and Macau, and Family Channel and CBC in Canada.
+Localised versions were aired on Super RTL in Germany, NRK in Norway, HRT in Croatia, NHK in Japan, UBC Kids in Thailand, SBS in South Korea, Astro Ria in Malaysia, Spacetoon in Indonesia, Italia 1 in Italy, Discovery Kids in Latin America, Televisa in Mexico and Minika Çocuk in Turkey.